CubeSat: Past missions

 A total of thirty-three CubeSats were deployed from the ISS on February 11, 2014.
 Of those thirty-three, twenty-eight were part of the Flock-1 constellation of Earth-imaging CubeSats.
 Of the other five, two are from other US-based companies, two from Lithuania, and one from Peru.

 The LightSail-1 is a 3U CubeSat prototype propelled by a solar sail.
 It was launched on 20 May 2015 from Florida.
 Its four sails are made of very thin Mylar and have a total area of 32 m2.
 This test will allow a full checkout of the satellite's systems in advance of the main 2016 mission.

 On October 5, 2015, AAUSAT5 (Aalborg University, Denmark), was deployed from the ISS. launched in the framework of the "Fly Your Satellite!" programme of the European Space Agency.

 The Miniature X-ray Solar Spectrometer CubeSat is a 3U launched to the International Space Station on 6 December 2015 from where it was deployed on 16 May 2016.
 It is the first mission launched in the NASA Science Mission Directorate CubeSat Integration Panel, which is focused on doing science with CubeSats.
-As of 12 July 2016, the minimum mission success criteria (one month of science observations) has been met, but the spacecraft continues to perform nominally and observations continue.
+As of 12 July 2016, the minimum mission success criterion (one month of science observations) has been met, but the spacecraft continues to perform nominally and observations continue.

 Three CubeSats were launched on April 25, 2016, together with Sentinel-1B on a Soyuz rocket VS14 launched from Kourou, French Guiana.
 The satellites were: AAUSAT4 (Aalborg University, Denmark), e-st@r-II (Politecnico di Torino, Italy) and OUFTI-1 (Université de Liège, Belgium).
 The CubeSats were launched in the framework of the "Fly Your Satellite!" programme of the European Space Agency.

-On February 15, 2017, Indian Space Research Organisation (ISRO) set record with the launch of 104 satellites on a single rocket.
+On February 15, 2017, Indian Space Research Organisation (ISRO) set a record with the launch of 104 satellites on a single rocket.
 The launch of PSLV-C37 in a single payload, including the Cartosat-2 series and 103 co-passenger satellites, together weighed over 650 kg.
 Of the 104 satellites, all but three were CubeSats.
 Of the 101 nano satellites, 96 were from the United States and one each from Israel, Kazakhstan, the Netherlands, Switzerland and the United Arab Emirates.